 The fact is that, in 1233, Jaime I won the place for Christianity.
 The same Christianity that, at the beginning of the XV century, was going to make of Peñíscola one of the sites of its power struggles.
 During the so-called Western Schism there were two popes at once: one of them, Urban VI, was in Rome, and the other one, Benedict XIII, decided to set up his Court here and to use the castle of the city as a Papal palace.
 El Papa Luna, as he was known, died in 1423, and the schism would end with the resignation of his successor, the also Aragonese Clement VIII.

 But with or without Popes, Peñíscola was still overlooking the sea, which meant the risk of pirate attacks and, above all, the attacks of the dreaded Turkish ships that came from the bottom of the Mediterranean.
 So Felipe II, always so concerned about the security of his borders, commissioned Giovanni Antonelli to fortify the city thoroughly.
 The Italian, who knew a lot about military architecture, devised these Renaissance walls from which today you can contemplate such a beautiful sight, and while you are at it, you can look at its many war wounds and think if some of them were made by Napoleon’s brother, Joseph Bonaparte.
-Although the real party came with the War of Independence during which they had to endure up to sixty-thousand cannon shots.
+Because the real party came with the War of Independence during which they had to endure up to sixty-thousand cannon shots.
 As you hear… And hey here they are, still standing.
 Incredible, don't you think?

 However, do not take too long here because you must also go and see the old town.
 Truth is that its tremendous history wasn’t as important as its beautiful views and photogenic sites to convert Peñíscola, well into the twentieth century, into a popular tourist destination.